What do Chinese people drink?

 (Check out the guide to Chinese street food here.)

-As I mentioned earlier, cow’s milk, and dairy in general, isn’t big in China.
+As I mentioned earlier, fresh cow’s milk, and dairy in general, isn’t big in China.

 This is good news if you’re vegan and wanting to travel to China.